An Introduction to 3DNA Nanotechnology

 Customization for targeted drug delivery

 For targeted drug delivery, 3DNA cargo can consist of small off patent drug molecules, siRNAs, microRNAs, peptides or proteins.
 Targeting may be achieved by specific peptides, antibodies or other devices.
 Dual or multiple targeting is fully enabled by the architecture of the 3DNA and may help reduce off-target effects.
 Since these nanocarriers are comprised of natural DNA, they are biocompatible and have no demonstrated toxicity to living cells, and facilitate the release of cargo from internal cellular compartments.
 Attaching labels (fluorescent, enzymatic, or radioactive) to the scaffold is useful for tracking and imaging.
-An example reagent used in targeted therapeutics is shown in Figure 5: a 2-layer 3DNA with peptides for targeting, siRNA as drug cargo, and fluors for imaging.
+Example reagents used in targeted therapeutics are shown in Figures 5A and 5B: both are 2-layer 3DNA with four molecules of folic acid for targeting.
+Drug cargo may be attached to free arms of 3DNA (Figure 5A) or intercalated into the 3DNA (Figure 5B).

 Nilsen,T.W., Grazel, J., Prensky,W., Dendritic Nucleic Acid Structures, J. Theoretical Biology, 187:273-284 (1997).